 Its leaves are tall and rigid, dark green with snakeskin patterns, and spiky.
-Recently, my young nephew visited from afar, and before entering my home he saw the giant Sansevieria across the room.
+Recently, my young nephew visited from far away, and before entering my home, he saw the giant Sansevieria across the room.
 Visibly concerned and shaking his head, he refused to step in!

-So how the plant got to be considered an ‘ornamental,’ I’m not sure—okay, some can be attractive; but health-wise it is among the best indoor plants to cultivate.
+So how the plant got to be considered an "ornamental," I’m not sure—okay, some can be attractive; but health-wise it is among the best indoor plants to cultivate.

-You may know it by two other terms—Snake Plant and Mother-in-Law’s Tongue.
-(The difference is Mother-in-Law’s Tongue features a yellow stripe running the length of the leaf margins.)
+You may know it by two other terms—Snake Plant and Mother-in-Law’s Tongue (the difference is Mother-in-Law’s Tongue features a yellow stripe running the length of the leaf margins.)
 The plant is a West African tropical that is very easy to grow.
 It doesn’t require much water and can tolerate a range of light levels.

-Studies, including those performed by NASA, have consistently shown the plant to remove toxins such as formaldehyde, xylene, toluene, and nitrogen oxides—which means that industries and workspaces such as automotive plants and shops, aircraft plants, plywood, carpeting, paint makers and sellers, printing, and offices, where these chemicals abound in the products produced and used, would greatly benefit by keeping several Sansevieria around.
+Studies, including those performed by NASA, have consistently shown the plant to remove toxins such as formaldehyde, xylene, toluene, and nitrogen oxides—which means that industries and workspaces such as automotive plants and shops, aircraft plants, plywood, carpeting, paint-makers and sellers, printing, and offices, where these chemicals abound in the products produced and used, would greatly benefit by keeping several Sansevieria around.

 The plant purifies air by absorbing toxins through the leaves and producing pure oxygen.
 In fact, the Sansevieria is an ideal bedroom plant.
 Whereas most other plants release carbon dioxide at night (in the absence of photosynthesis), the Sansevieria continues to produce oxygen.

 What does it mean for a plant to purify the air?
 Well, a few things:

 - The plant absorbs toxins and releases oxygen.